Lucho Vega

-Luciano "Lucho" Gastón Vega Albornoz (born 9 April 1999) is an Argentine professional footballer who plays as a midfielder for Portuguese club Sporting Covilhã on loan from Marítimo.
+Luciano "Lucho" Gastón Vega Albornoz (born 9 April 1999) is an Argentine professional footballer who plays as a midfielder for União de Leiria.

 Career

 A youth product of Deportivo Atalaya and River Plate, Vega signed his first professional contract with the Argentine club on 31 January 2020 and went on a 2-year loan to Estoril.
 He transferred permanently to Estoril on 31 March 2021.

 Vega made his professional debut with Estoril in a 2–1 Taça da Liga win over C.D.
 Nacional on 25 July 2021.
 He made his Primeira Liga debut on 7 August, replacing Loreintz Rosier late into a 2–0 win at F.C.
 Arouca.

 On 31 August 2021, Vega moved to Spanish Segunda División side AD Alcorcón on a one-year loan deal.

 On 2 July 2022, Vega moved to Madeira to sign for Marítimo for three seasons.
 In January 2023 he went on loan to Sporting Covilhã on the second Portuguese tier.

+On 27 July 2023, Marítimo announced that Vega's contract had been terminated by mutual agreement.

+On 1 August 2023, União De Leiria announced Lucho Vega sign with a contract until 2025.